 Use Plastiq: One of our favorite services is a site called Platstiq.com — which lets you pay your bills with a credit card for a small transaction fee of around 2%.
 And just in case you were wondering: There's usually going to be a positive value even if you’re paying an extra fee.

-Aegean Airlines, a Greek regional carrier, makes it possible to obtain Star Alliance gold status by earning just 25,000 miles [need to check number].
-You could get that by booking a long-haul business ticket to Shanghai on Swiss.
+Aegean Airlines, a Greek regional carrier, makes it possible to obtain Star Alliance gold status by earning just 24,000 miles and flying with them 4 times.

 British Airways makes it easy to get Oneworld status.
 So if you’re flying on American Airlines between New York and Los Angeles, you’re better off applying your miles to British Airways’ points program.

 Turkish Airlines is another carrier to think about for getting status on Star Alliance.